noetl/noetl/docs/save_result.md

 ## 7) Notes

 - Results always land in `noetl.event_log` for lineage and diagnostics.
-- `save:` is an additive persistence directive (to database/object/file) evaluated after the step completes.
+- `sink:` is an additive persistence directive (to database/object/file) evaluated after the step completes.
-- In loops, the same `save:` schema applies; the engine will render per-item or aggregated contexts accordingly.
+- In loops, the same `sink:` schema applies; the engine will render per-item or aggregated contexts accordingly.
 - Credential resolution should happen server‑side; workers receive only what is needed for execution.
 - For statement mode, the engine should default to parameterized execution (`params:`) and support dialect routing (SQL/Cypher/Gremlin/Sparql) according to `storage` value and `spec`.